My name is Eric Thorén and I live in Sweden.

 And I was hooked for life!!!
 That feeling, just hanging out there in the Blue, looking around and seeing fish, reefs and everything – well it was unprecedented and just awesome!
 Coming back to Sweden, I immediatly signed up for a diving course near my workplace and I was on the move!

 Since then I have continued to educate myself with different skills.
 I am now a Master Scuba Diver and I have aquired specialties in Ice, Wreck, Deep, Cavern and Enriched Air.
 At some point I was thinking about going the “tech” road, but that has turned into rebreather diving.
-I have been diving with a CCR for the last two years and am certified as Advanced Rec Trimix on my machine.
+I have been diving with a CCR since 2014 and am certified as Advanced Rec Trimix on my machine.
 The reason I went this way is mostly to be able to get closer to fish – due to the fact that I don’t let bubbles out with a rebreather and therefore I don’t scare them so much.
 I also doesn’t get cold so fast in the Swedish cold water since I re-breathe the same and not so cold air!
 That’s really nice too!

 The first three years of diving, I was just happy to dive, but since 2003 I have had the possibility to add a feature – underwater photographing!!!
 And wow, that has really given me yet another dimension in the diving.
 I started out in Hurghada, Egypt with a rented Motomarine UW-camera.
 My first rig was a Nikon CoolPix 4300 in a Fantasea housing and an Ikelite DS-50.
 I enjoyed that for a few years before I turned in on DSLR.
 My first DLSR camera was a Nikon D70s and I put it in a Fantasea housing.
 I also put a Nikon SB-800 flashlight into a housing and tried it out.